Incorporation of the Bill of Rights: Possible consequences of the Privileges or Immunities approach

 In the Timbs decision, one of Justice Thomas's stated reasons for preferring incorporation through the Privileges or Immunities Clause was what he perceived as the Court's failure to consistently or correctly define which rights are "fundamental" under the Due Process Clause.
-In Thomas' view, incorporation through Privileges or Immunities would allow the Court to exclude rights from incorporation which had erroneously been deemed fundamental in previous decisions.
+In Thomas's view, incorporation through Privileges or Immunities would allow the Court to exclude rights from incorporation that had erroneously been deemed fundamental in previous decisions.

 Another difference between incorporation through Due Process versus Privileges or Immunities is that the text of the Privileges or Immunities Clause refers only to the privileges or immunities of "citizens," while the Due Process Clause protects the due process rights of "any person."
 It is possible that a switch to Privileges or Immunities incorporation would limit protections of the rights of non-citizens against state governments.

 Specific amendments

 Many of the provisions of the First Amendment were applied to the States in the 1930s and 1940s, but most of the procedural protections provided to criminal defendants were not enforced against the States until the Warren Court of the 1960s, famous for its concern for the rights of those accused of crimes, brought state standards in line with federal requirements.
 The following list enumerates, by amendment and individual clause, the Supreme Court cases that have incorporated the rights contained in the Bill of Rights.
 (The Ninth Amendment is not listed; its wording indicates that it "is not a source of rights as such; it is simply a rule about how to read the Constitution."
 The Tenth Amendment is also not listed; by its wording, it is a reservation of powers to the states and to the people.)